Grxcelynx/Calculate-and-Create/README.md

 ## About the developer

-Before Hackbright Academy, Grace was a Professional makeup artist who worked within the beauty industry doing photoshoots, short films, retail sales, and even making lipstick by hand.
-After almost 4 full years of makeup artistry, her artistic passion moved onto the more technical side.
-After attending a bootcamp prep at App Academy, she found a new joy in the puzzles of code.
-She set a new course in the software engineering world and landed at Hackbright.
+Grace got her start in the Cosmetic Beauty industry, working alongside corporate companies with largely client based roles, while freelancing as a lead Makeup Artist for multiple media platforms.
+After 4 years, she decided to shift her artistic eye to the art of programming.
+With Makeup Artistry being an interactive, visual, and hands on job, she found the problem solving of code and collaboration of paired programming to be a new form of creativity.
+She then began taking multiple prep courses and utilizing her creative side.
+By implementing new frameworks, learning new languages, and databases she is excited to further her career as a Software Engineer.
 ## Deployment

 http://localhost:5005/